MoritzLoewenstein/RoundRestore/README.md

 - This is my first Sourcemod Plugin, so this is probably not perfectly programmed, I initially only created this Plugin because there was no Plugin to restore Rounds before.
 - This Plugin only uses already existing CS:GO Server Commands to restore Rounds.
-- If you want to change something in this Plugin, you are free to copy the code and compile at [sourcemod.net](http://www.sourcemod.net/compiler.php)
+- If you want to change something in this Plugin, you are free to copy the code and compile it at [sourcemod.net](http://www.sourcemod.net/compiler.php)
+- Of course you can always report bugs or propose changes here on github :)